thanthese/dc/README.md

 ## How do I run the examples?

 `dc` from a terminal to start interactive mode, then just copy and paste.
-(Avoid the lines leading with `"`s.)